Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Cincinnati Bengals vs. Cleveland Browns NFL Week 9 matchup on November 7, 2021.

-The Cincinnati Bengals (5-3) host the Cleveland Browns (4-4) on Sunday, November 7, 2021 in matchup between AFC North opponents at Paul Brown Stadium.
-Cleveland is a 2.5-point underdog.
-The game has a 47-point over/under.
+AFC North rivals meet when the Cincinnati Bengals (5-3) host the Cleveland Browns (4-4) on Sunday, November 7, 2021 at Paul Brown Stadium.
+Cincinnati is favored by 2.5 points.
+The total for this game has been set at 47 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .